Are you finally ready to start your journey into YouTube vlogging?

 It can record in 4kp30, although with a crop (smaller frame).
 I’d recommend you use it for 1080p almost exclusively, but it can still be used in 4k if you record with a really wide-angle lens.

-Canon has one of the best autofocus systems with its Dual-Pixel mode, which makes their cameras great for recording people moving around a lot.
-This make the autofocus reliable when you’re recording yourself talking to the camera.
+Canon has one of the best autofocus systems with its Dual-Pixel mode, which makes its cameras great for recording people moving around a lot.
+This makes the autofocus reliable when you’re recording yourself talking to the camera.

-The small disadvantage about it is the lack of stabilization, but the tripod and the lens included in the kit will help with that.
-The good thing is that Canon has a good offer of lenses with optical stabilization, so it’s not too much of a trouble.
+The small disadvantage of it is the lack of stabilization, but the tripod and the lens included in the kit will help with that.
+The good thing is that Canon has a good offer of lenses with optical stabilization, so it’s not too much trouble.

 EF-M15-45mm Lens